 on site.
 Participation in the tutorials is free of charge – however, the range of offers is only as varied as the residents themselves.
 So we are already looking forward to your commitment!

 With 260 inhabitants there is of course a lot to organize.
-Our director Mrs Brauns, our secretary and our caretaker Mr Kokott are responsible for a large part of it.
+Our home manager, Ms. Brauns, our secretaries, Ms. Niederer and Ms. Paltian, and our caretaker, Mr. Kokott, take on a large part of this.

 Nevertheless, we as residents have a great deal of freedom to organise things.
 The home’s spokespersons act as a link between the management and the residents – one boy and one girl per house.
 Together with the councils of elders, who are responsible for the control of the home’s spokespersons and the cash audit, and the floor spokespersons, they form the home council, which sets the agenda for the home general meeting.
 At the general meeting, the concerns of the residents are discussed and, for example, new purchases are decided upon or new tutors are elected.
 Here you can also get involved with your ideas and help to shape dorm life.